 The U.S. Botanic Garden is committed to creating and offering extraordinary exhibits that delight, educate and inspire the public to become more active stewards of the plants that support life on earth.

 Experience the incredible elegance of an orchid symphony.
-The U.S. Botanic Garden will feature exuberant displays of orchids nestled among whimsical topiaries and musical fountains.
-Illuminated by an orchid chandelier, the Garden Court will sing the praises of beautiful orchids.
+The U.S. Botanic Garden features exuberant displays of orchids nestled among whimsical topiaries and musical fountains.
+Illuminated by an orchid chandelier, the Garden Court sings the praises of beautiful orchids.

-The Conservatory will feature orchids from all over the world in a multitude of environments.
-Come see desert orchids, jungle orchids and even orchids used in medicine and cooking against the gorgeous backdrop of the U.S. Botanic Garden collections.
+The Conservatory features orchids from all over the world.
+Come see desert orchids, jungle orchids and even orchids used in medicine and cooking against the gorgeous backdrop of our collections.